My Go-To Zimbabwe Favourite Dish

 To recap, the major foods eaten by the majority in Zimbabwe are corn and meats such as goat, beef, and mutton.
 The main dish which is served at every meal is sadza.
 Sadza is a very thick corn porridge.
 They grow vegetables in family gardens that are added to meats to make stew.

-Hopefully, my post, My Go-To Favourite Dish inspires you to grab your pots and start cooking sadza.
+Hopefully, this post, My Go-To Favourite Dish inspires you to grab your pots and start cooking sadza.
 Please don’t forget to invite others to come and dine with you.
 Also, share your sadza recipe.
 Ukama igasva hunozadziswa nekudya!
 Relationships are hardly complete unless you partake of a meal together.

 Zvangu